2022 Superrace Championship: Super 6000

 The teams championship is decided upon points scored by two drivers per team after each race.
 Teams with 3 or more drivers have 15 days before each race to select two drivers to add their points towards their final tally.

 Tyre manufacturers championships

 In 2022, Superrace announced a new championship for the tyre manufacturers for the Super 6000 class.
-Hankook Tire, Kumho Tire & Nexen Tire will participate, along with 9 teams who currently use their tyres.
+Hankook, Kumho Tire and Nexen Tire will participate, along with 9 teams who currently use their tyres.
 Like the teams championship, the tyre manufacturers must select 5 drivers per tyre user 15 days before each round to add their points towards their final tally.